codymlewis/SGHFL/README.md

 ## Setup

-Either install the [Nix package manager](https://nixos.org) and run the `nix-shell` command in the root of this repository, or install [Python 3.11+](https://www.python.org) and the libraries with the `pip install -r requirements.txt` command.
+Either install the [Nix package manager](https://nixos.org) and run the `nix develop` command in the root of this repository, or install [Python 3.11+](https://www.python.org) and the libraries with the `pip install -r requirements.txt` command.

 ## Run the experiments